-- The last thing to be done to something works/arrives/finishes.
+- The last mile is the last thing to do before finishing something else.

 - It's the most inefficient part of the delivery.

-- On the telecommunication field, the last mile problem appears when the signal cannot reach more distant places.
+- In the telecommunication field, the last mile problem appears when the signal cannot reach more distant places.

-- An optical fiber ring may exist in the dense part of a city but doesn't react edges of the city.
+- An optical fiber ring may exist in the dense part of a city but doesn't react edges of the town.

 - Cable branches must be installed so that the signal arrives in the edge.

-- On logistics, the products easily arrive in metropolitan distribution centers, but it's more difficult to reach far or more inaccessible places.
+- On logistics, the products quickly arrive in metropolitan distribution centers, but it's more difficult to reach far or more inaccessible places.

 - These places may be small cities or rural areas.

-- Maybe there isn't good infrastructure to connect these places to the distribution centers, i.e. there is a river between them and need a ship to deliver the goods.
+- Maybe there isn't good infrastructure to connect these places to the distribution centers, i.e., there is a river between them and needs a ship to deliver the goods.

 - How could you define the last mile problem to a 9 years old child?